The Stone Rose

 Rose's response to the Doctor telling her, "I'm all ears" is "Not so much any more!"

 Continuity: The GENIEs are Genetically Engineered Neural Imagination Engines.
 They were created for the sole purpose of granting wishes for their owners; in order to do this, they need to reshape space and time and therefore require tremendous power, depending on the scale of the wish.
 They are small scaly creatures resembling a cross between a baby dragon and a duck-billed platypus.
 Although they are artificial life forms, they have logic circuits.
-Their creators chose to limit their powers so that they can't reverse wishes, and can't grant wishes for people to die or cease to exist.
 The GENIE stranded in Rome is able to use dead bodies as a source of power by converting their mass into energy.
 In addition to granting wishes, the GENIEs can alter people's perceptions.
 The Doctor and Rose wish for the GENIE to be free, and for it to go somewhere where it will be happy; it ends up on an unnamed planet inhabited only by large guinea pig-like animals.

-The Doctor wears a plain white knee-length tunic with a belt whilst in Rome.
-He and Rose eat fresh dates and later eat a full Roman meal, including garum, at Gracilis' villa.
+The Doctor wears a plain white knee-length tunic with a belt containing his sonic screwdriver whilst in Rome.
+He and Rose eat fruit pastries with spiced wine when they first arrive in Rome.
+They eat fresh dates and later eat a full Roman meal, including garum, at Gracilis' villa.
 He consumes large quantities of honeyed wine and hot pies whilst searching for Rose.
 He drinks blackcurrant cordial in the British Museum.
-The Doctor is an excellent horse rider.
-He uses a frequency from his sonic screwdriver to pacify a lion.
+The Doctor is an excellent horse rider and believes himself to be an excellent swordsman.
+He uses a frequency from his sonic screwdriver to pacify a lion and interccept an arrow.
+He does stage magic as a distraction.
 Ursus briefly turns him to stone; when Rose uses the elixir to turn him back, he kisses her out of gratitude and joy.
 He gives Rose a small metal device that disguises her voice.
+As a Time Lord, he is able to see the ripples from changed timelines.

 Rose's full name is Rose Marion Tyler.
-Rose once went to a toga party.
-She wears a denim jacket, the pockets of which contain a purse, a handkerchief, a packet of mints, her mobile phone, and an earring.
-She wears an ankle-length dress in pale blue with a dark blue shawl over her head whilst in Rome.
+She once went to a toga party.
+She wears a denim jacket, the pockets of which contain a purse, a handkerchief, a packet of mints, her mobile phone, and a flower earring.
+She wears an ankle-length dress in pale blue with a dark blue shawl over her head and a silver hairpin whilst in Rome.
 Rose is familiar with Shakespeare's Julius Ceasar.
 Her star sign is Taurus.
 She and Jackie once went on holiday to Tenby.
 Rose and her friend Shareen once planned to sneak off to Danny Fennel's party and pinched a bottle of wine from Jackie's kitchen cupboard to get them in the mood; they both fell asleep after one glass each and missed the party.
 She models for a statue for Ursus, and gets transformed into stone thanks to the powers invested in him by the GENIE.
-She makes a small cloth drawstring purse for the Doctor to keep his sonic screwdriver in whilst he is in Rome.
+She makes a small cloth drawstring purse for the Doctor to keep his sonic screwdriver in whilst he is in Rome, learning the skill here.
 She once nursed Mickey through a bout of the flu.
 She left Mickey once, but soon returned; he thought she was on the rebound when she came back and was worried she'd leave him again.
 The GENIE provides her with a bag of chips and a copy of Kitten's Garden Adventure by Martin Golightly.
 She watched AI: Artificial Intelligence twice because she fancies Jude Law.

 Mickey's friend Vic once asked Rose to pose in her underwear for a photo-shoot; she declined.
 Since he last saw Rose, Mickey has been doing voluntary work with children.